 - Take a square of greaseproof paper about the size of your pan.
 Fold it in half lengthwise and then again so you have a smaller square.
 Fold the smaller square along the diagonal to form a triangle.
 Then keep folding the triangle in half a couple more times.
 At this point you should have a thin triangle.
 Slice the tip off the triangle and slice the other end off the triangle so that the length of the piece remaining stretches from the middle of the pan to the edge, then unfold the greaseproof paper and you’ll have a circle with a hole in the middle.
 (This is a cartouche).
 The aim here is to let as little moisture as possible escape from the onions, the moisture will stop the onions from burning or colouring too much and will allow the natural sugars to be drawn out.

-- Place the cartouche on top of the onions (squidging them down) and place the pan on the lowest heat for around an hour or until soft, sweet and jammy.
+- Place the cartouche on top of the onions (squidging them down) and place the pan on low heat, with the lid on, for around an hour or until soft, sweet and jammy.
 Make sure to stir the onions every 15 minutes or so to make sure they don’t catch.
+If you find too much liquid building up and you want a more browned intense flavour then for the last 15 minutes you can remove the cartouche and the lid and turn the heat up to drive off the excess moisture abd increase the browning.